 3. Lubricating Eye Drops or Artificial Tears

-To avoid eyes from becoming to dry due to wearing contact lenses, the quick fix is to use rewetting eye drops or artificial tears.
+To avoid eyes from becoming too dry due to wearing contact lenses, the quick fix is to use rewetting eye drops or artificial tears.
 They make tolerating contacts easier and help you see clearly.
 Lubricating eye drops help to relieve dry eyes caused by tiredness, dust or dry climate by providing moisture.

 On the other hand, artificial tears help by adding some of the same elements that your tears naturally have.
 This helps your tear film to protect the surface of your eyes.
 As a result, your eyes will stay hydrated and healthy.
 This is the easiest way on how to fix blurry contacts.

 4. Fix Cloudy Vision By Replacing Your Contact Lenses